 “I love that people really care about their work in eviQ Education and that makes it all the more rewarding.”

 Prior to joining the team at eviQ, Jackie spent many years working for a privately owned national direct marketing company.
 During this time Jackie gained experience in strategic business improvement, project management, auditing and training.
-Jackie has led teams consisting of client service, IT and Dtp staff and more recently led the Procurement team.
+Jackie has led teams consisting of client service, IT and Dtp staff and also led the Procurement team.
 Through her experience as a photographer, Jackie’s knowledge of the Adobe suite has led her to the Cancer Institute NSW working in the eviQ Education team developing online education materials.
-Her role in the Professional Education Team involves the collaborative development of standardised online education resources for health professionals working in cancer services.
+Her role in the eviQ Education team involves the collaborative development of standardised online education resources for health professionals working in cancer services.